AnkushPatel001/AdminSmartRestaurants01/README.md

-# 🍽️ Smart Restaurant User App
+# 🛠️ Smart Restaurant Admin App

-The **Smart Restaurant User App** is a modern Android application designed to provide customers a seamless dining experience.
+The **Smart Restaurant Admin App** is designed for restaurant owners to manage menu items, orders, and profiles efficiently.
-Users can browse menu items, add to cart, place orders, track order history, and manage their profile – all from their mobile device.
+This app allows admins to add/edit menu items, upload images, view and update order status, and monitor customer orders in real-time.

 ---

 ## 🌟 Why This App?

-Eating out or ordering food online can be complicated.
+Managing restaurant operations manually can be time-consuming.
-This app simplifies the process with:
+This app simplifies tasks for admins:

-- **Intuitive UI**: Easy to browse and select food items.
+- **Menu Management**: Add, update, or remove items quickly
-- **Dynamic Cart**: Add, remove, or update items instantly.
+- **Order Monitoring**: Track all orders and update statuses
-- **Order Tracking**: View current and past orders.
+- **Image Uploads**: Add item images via Imgur
-- **Profile Management**: Manage user details and preferences easily.
+- **Profile Management**: Manage admin account easily

 ---